TOUR VICTORIA, MARCH 2025

 “Wonderful storytelling, poignant, resonant, uplifting.”
 Sharmila, Qld

 “So many great stories, can’t wait to hear more.”
-Andy Neil, Qld
+Andy Nehl, Qld

 “Loved it!
 So strong, passionate anger well told, affirming for change.”
 Karin Cheyne, Qld